mxcube/mxcubecore/diffractometer.md

 - **phiy** - alignment table y axis
 - **phiz** - alignment table z axis
 - **sample_horizontal** - x axis, combination of sampx and sampy.
 Equivalent to sampx at omega=0 and sampy for omega=90.
-- **samle_vertical** - y axis, combination of sampx and sampy.
+- **sample_vertical** - y axis, combination of sampx and sampy.
 Equivalent to sampy at omega=0 and sampx for omega=90.
 - **backlight** - adjust the intensity of the back light
 - **frontlight** - adjust the intensity of the front light